 Starting from scratch with your living room?
 Or does it just need a quick refresh?
-These affordable living room decorating tips will help you refresh your space while remaining on budget.
+These affordable living room decor tips will help you refresh your space while remaining on a low budget.

 1. Shop Your House

-The easiest way that requires minimal budget to get a new look for your living room is to shop existing items already in your home.
+The easiest way that requires no budget to get a new look for your living room is to shop existing items already in your home.

-Take throw pillows from one room and switch them up with those that already are on your couch switch the rug from your bedroom and bring that into your living room these simple changes can completely transformed look at your room with minimal effort and zero budget.
+Take throw pillows from one room and switch them up with those that already are on your couch.
+Or, switch the rug from your bedroom and bring that into your living room.
+These simple changes can completely transform the look of your room with minimal effort and zero budget.

 2. DIY New Artwork

 Many of the art pieces in my first home were ones that I created myself.
-Once you start to think outside the box and use materials that you might not usually use as art, you’ll be amazed at what you come up with.
+Once you start to think outside of the box and use materials that you might not usually use in art, you’ll be amazed at what you come up with.

-For instance framing greeting cards or pretty wrapping paper.
-Attaching baskets or placemats to the wall as art or using free printables available online and framing them.
+For instance, frame greeting cards, old wallpaper scraps, or pretty wrapping paper.
+Attaching baskets or placemats to the wall as art is a great idea too.
+Or, use free printables available online and frame them.

 RELATED: DIY WALL ART IDEAS